-First, let me explain a bit about why our regimen is so fruitful, and review its components, which aim to mimic-, yet improve upon what the plants see in nature:
+First, here are the components of that regimen, which aim to mimic-, yet improve upon what the plants see in nature:

 - Use a potting medium and container that allows frequent watering without suffocating the roots.